CapaFenLisesi/Introduction-to-Amazon-Web-Services/README.md

 ### What can YOU do with AWS?
 - host your own website
-- provide API
+- create API
 - process data on servers (computations)
 - host a small application
 - host a high traffic service
-- host WordPress website
+- host WordPress, Drupal, etc. website
-- you name it
+- endless possibilities

 ### Jobs with AWS
 How big is the market and what type of [jobs](http://uk.dice.com/index.php?SearchMode=StandardSearch&SearchFilter=SearchFilter&Mode=AdvertSearch&lang=en&AdvertShortlistLimit=50&SearchTerms=AWS&ClientTypeFilter_1=1&ClientTypeFilter_2=2&) can you get?